cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 invoking the `updateValueFactory` delegate and thus ultimately the code that it calls.

 Let's start by looking into how `AddOrUpdate()` operates [internally](https://source.dot.net/#System.Collections.Concurrent/System/Collections/Concurrent/ConcurrentDictionary.cs,2e5ef5704344a309).
-The following steps are performed repeatedly until one succeeds (or an exception occurrs).
+The following steps are performed repeatedly until one succeeds (or an exception occurs).
 There are two cases to consider: either the entry already exists, or it does not.

 1. If the entry does not exist, the equivalent of `TryAdd()` is attempted.